Storage Classes in C

 Storage classes define where a variable is stored, how long it lives, and who can access it.
 They help us trace the existence of a variable during program runtime.

 Where is the variable stored?
-(RAM, CPU Register)
+(Stack, Data Segment, CPU Register)

 How long does the variable exist?
-(Block, Program)
+(Block, Function, Entire Program)

 Where can you use it?
-(Local, Global, File)
+(Local, Global, File-private)

 The 4 Storage Classes in C